ChiaraBelletti/ChiaraBelletti.github.io/_pages/about.md

 I am a Postdoctoral Researcher at the <a href="https://chairgovreg.fondation-dauphine.fr/">Governance and Regulation Chair</a> at the Université Paris Dauphine-PSL (<a href="https://dauphine.psl.eu/">University Paris Dauphine - PSL</a>).

 My research focuses on the empirical analysis of digital platforms.
-I am particularly interested in user behavior in two-sided markets and the impact of platform governance measures on the user journey.
+I am particularly interested in user behavior in two-sided markets and the impact of platform governance measures on user journey.

 Industries I study include online labor markets, short-term rentals, car-pooling and music streaming.